szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 So ogre mages are not really ogres.
 It is some sort of weird misnomer.
 They are actually oni, essentially fiends, similar to night hags and rakshasas.
 Ogre mages are also capable of regenerating.
 So what this component does is simply:

 - All ogre mages regenerate health by 1 HP per round.
 Might increase difficulty somewhat, especially if they use magical protections.
 - Their race is now set to demonic, because they are fiends and not ogres.
-So any effect that targets "demonic" will affect them too.
+So any effect that targets "demonic" will affect them too, including ranger's racial enemy and Cavalier bonuses.
 I might refine this classification in the future.
 - And just for hoots, because they slumber around slower than molasses, their movement rate was increased by 2.

 This component will also patch vanilla string references in the game that equal exactly to "Ogre Mage" so they become "Oni Mage".
 String references that contain the words "ogre mage" though are not patched because (1) it maximizes compatibility and reduces possible weirdness, and (2) because text surgery is a pain.